-This section addresses all of the information that must be submitted in order for an application to be deemed complete and considered for funding.
+The following is a list of required attachments that must be uploaded in the Community Connect Portal system in order for an application to be deemed complete and considered for funding.
 Please make sure that all the necessary information is included in the appropriate section.
+Failure to submit all required schedules will result in the application being determined tobe ineligible.

-- A. Standard Form 424, SAM

-Registration and Other
+- A. Standard Form 424, SAM Registration and Other Documentation

-Documentation

-- B. An Executive Summary of the Project
+- B. An Executive Summary of theProject

 - C. Scoring Criteria Documentation

 - D. System Design

 - E. Service Area Map and Demographics

 - F. Scope of Work

-- G. Community-Oriented Connectivity
+- G. Community-Oriented ConnectivityPlan

-Plan

-- H. Financial Information and Sustainability
+- H. Financial Information andSustainability

 - I. A Statement of Experience

 - J. Additional Funding

-- K. Compliance with Other Federal Statutes and Regulation
+- K. Compliance with Other FederalStatutes and Regulation